 speaker

 Chairman and Chief Executive Officer

-Thanks, Ryan.
-We closed out a strong 2024 with a record fourth quarter, record revenues, record earnings, record cash flows and a record amount of share repurchases.
-We have a lot of momentum carrying on into 2025 and we're excited to execute our plans for investment and growth to deliver long-term shareholders.
-So now we'll open it up
+Thanks, Brian.
+We closed out a strong 2024 with a record fourth quarter, record revenues, record earnings, record cash flows, and a record amount of share repurchases.
+We have a lot of momentum carrying on into 2025, and we're excited to execute on our plans for investment and growth to deliver long-term shareholder value.
+So now I'll open it up to questions.

+speaker